The Send Brewing in Knightville

 Arts District

-594 Congress St – with the upcoming close of the Congress Street Starbucks, their 2,592 sq ft space in the Upper H. H. Hay Building will become available for $35/sq ft (MG).
+594 Congress St – the 2,592 sq ft space in the Upper H. H. Hay Building formerly occupied by Starbucks is available for $28/sq ft (MG).

 600 Congress St – for lease signs are in the window of the ground floor space at the corner of High and Congress.
 The Schwartz Building has been under renovation for a decade.
 For more info call (207) 773-7100.